 THREE - Get a Stronger Antenna

 Most WiFi routers come with small, weak antennas.
 It’s not that manufacturers want to save every cent they can, but powerful WiFi antennas tend to be hideously large.
-Compared to the antenna that came with your router, which probably is just a few inches tall and has around 4 dB gain, a 10 dB antenna can be anywhere between 10 to 15 inches tall.
+Compared to the antenna that came with your router, which probably is just a few inches tall and has around 4 dB gain, a 10 dB antenna can be anywhere between 10 and 15 inches tall.

 FOUR - Cut Off WiFi Leeches

 An encrypted, password protected wireless internet is a must these days.
 With more people than ever relying on WiFi, the desire for open, fast WiFi networks is real.
-Don’t think that your neighbors won’t use your WiFi network just because they have their own — they will.
+Don’t think that your neighbours won’t use your WiFi network just because they have their own — they will.
 Not to mention criminal elements who would gladly use your wifi for their illegal activity.

 You should encrypt your WiFi and protect it with a strong password that can’t be easily guessed.
 A strong password should: